wolfewa/pixel-spreadsheet/README.md

 <img src="imgs/lenaexcel.JPG" width=400>

-#### School project
+#### Project Origionaly developed by David Takacs

-This was an optional project for the course *Introduction to Python* at my university.
+This was an optional project that Davaid Takacs (takacs on GitHub) completed for the course *Introduction to Python* at is university.
 Course website:
 [https://arato.inf.unideb.hu/szathmary.laszlo/pmwiki/index.php?n=Acad.Py2019febr](https://arato.inf.unideb.hu/szathmary.laszlo/pmwiki/index.php?n=Acad.Py2019febr)

+I am using this project for a demo in my IT 101 class at Green River College greenriver.edu